anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 ### Standard RRs

-Standard DNS resource records are encoded as CBOR arrays containing 2 to 5 entries in the following
+Standard DNS resource records are encoded as CBOR arrays containing 2 or more entries in the following
 order:

 1. An optional name (as text string, see {{sec:domain-names}}),
 2. A TTL (as unsigned integer),
 3. An optional record type (as unsigned integer),
 4. An optional record class (as unsigned integer), and lastly
-5. A record data entry (as unsigned integer, negative integer, byte string, or text string).
+5. A record data entry (as byte string, domain name, or array for dedicated record data representation).

-If the first item of the resource record is a text string, it is its name.
+If the first item of the resource record is a text string, it is the first label of a domain name (see {{sec:domain-names}}).
 If the name is elided, the name is derived from the question section of the message.
 For responses, the question section is either taken from the query (see {{sec:queries}}) or provided with the response see {{sec:responses}}.